Wyre Coronavirus testing site FAQ's

 Electricity generators are needed to power equipment at the site.
 Unfortunately, this is the only way the site can get power, and every effort has been made to ensure these are placed as far away from any residential homes as possible to minimise any disruption caused .

-Testing will only take place from 8am-8pm.
-The site could be operational until 8:30pm to allow tests to be completed before closing.
 The testing site will be manned 24 hours a day with security on site.